Mecha-Weasel/spittoon/FAQ.md

 * That lead of course to the need for manual installation instructions (which were created).
 * It was suggested that applying such an modification manually might be too difficult for most players.
 * Consequently, a Windows "Installer" program was created to perform the modification for players, and allow for easily uninstalling the modification later.
-* That lead issues of course with Windows (perhaps rightfully) warning users about running the installer (just like ANY other program downloaded from the Internet).
+* That lead of course to issues with Windows (perhaps rightfully) warning users about running the installer (just like ANY other program downloaded from the Internet).
 * That lead to more documentation and installation instruction updates.
 * That is how we got to where we are now.